LATINO BOOK REVIEW

 Argentine author Samanta Schweblin has written a collection of surreal stories in spare prose titled

 Mouthful of Birds translated by Megan McDowell.
-This potent book long listed for the 2019 Man Booker Prize depicts snapshots of seemingly quotidian life, but with a jolt at the ending.
-Continue reading...
+This potent book long listed for the 2019 Man Booker Prize depicts snapshots of seemingly quotidian life, but with Continue reading...
 9/6/20

 Cantoras | Carolina De Robertis